 What’s going on with the CIPD Level 7 Apprenticeship?

-Quite often our clients have asked if they can fund their CIPD Advanced Level 7 qualification.
+Quite often our clients have asked if they can fund their CIPD Advanced Level 7 qualification through the apprenticeship levy.
 Here’s what we know:

 A CIPD accredited Level 7 Senior People Professional Apprenticeship is currently being developed.
 Although there is no indication when this will be fully approved, it is two-thirds through the process, with just the assessment plan left to finalise.
 What we don’t know yet is what elements of the CIPD Advanced qualifications will be included or what funding band it will be allocated.